-Viale Ceccarini is famous for a reason and you will notice it when you arrive to that area.
-There are numerous trendy bars and very chic shops, some of them by greatest Italian designers.
+Viale Ceccarini is famous for a reason and you will immediately notice it when you arrive to that area.
+There are numerous trendy bars and chic shops, some of them by the greatest Italian designers.

-It is there where you go for an evening walk.
+It’s there where you go for an evening walk.
 Everything stays open until midnight.
-During warm summer nights, the atmosphere is magical.
+During the warm summer nights, the atmosphere is magical.